SJTU-PLV/nominal-compcert-popl22-artifact/README.md

-This extension is implemented in the directory [`Nominal-CompCert-Struct-Memspace`](Nominal-CompCert-Struct-Memspace) and correspond to the contents in Section 4 and 5.1.
+This extension is implemented in the directory [`Nominal-CompCert-Struct-Memspace`](Nominal-CompCert-Struct-Memspace) and corresponds to the contents in Section 4 and 5.1.

 ### Nominal memory model with structured space